Selective Prediction via Training Dynamics: Selective Prediction via Neural Network Training Dynamics

-We first build some intuition as to how having access to intermediate states of the model during training can inform our gating mechanism.
-That is, how training dynamics can help us decide when to abstain from predicting on an input.
-To do so, we introduce a bound on the probability of a datapoint being correctly classified based on the predictions intermediate models gave on that datapoint.
+In this section we derive an upper-bound on the probability that a datapoint could have been used to obtain the model's checkpointing sequence.
+This yields a probabilistically necessary (though not sufficient) characterization of the points we explicitly optimized for.
+This bound, and the variables it depends on, informs what we characterize as "optimizing" for a datapoint, and, hence, our selective classification methods.

-Let us denote the test dataset as $\mathcal{D}$.
-Given a model $f$, let $D' \subset \mathcal{D}$ be the subset which $f$ correctly classifies.
-We are interested in the setting where $f$ is trained sequentially (e.g., with stochastic gradient descent).
-We thus also have access to a sequence of $T$ intermediate states for $f$, which we denote $\{f_1,\cdots, f_T\}$.
+Let us denote the set of all datapoints as $\mathcal{D}$, and let $D \subset \mathcal{D}$ be the training set.
+We are interested in the setting where a model $f$ is plausibly sequentially trained on $D$ (e.g., with stochastic gradient descent).
+We thus also have access to a sequence of $T$ intermediate states for $f$, which we denote $[f_1,\ldots, f_T]$.
 In this sequence, note that $f_T$ is exactly the final model $f$.